-Impacts responsibility Implementation Mor Monitoring Source Increase in the level of air pollutants and Ensure that the wheels of vehicles transporting aggregates and other materials are thoroughly washed Contractor / Approved DSC Firm / PMU / Incorporated in 0 0 service provider TESDA environmental mitigations disturbance or soil Ensure that contractors' vehicles meet the regulatory requirement on air quality 등 Water exposed soil to prevent suspension of particulate matter (contract of civil works) Cover construction materials to prevent erosion and dispersion of materials.
-Apply water to minimize dust from vehicle movements Train drivers on good driving practices, including driving within safe speed limits and measured acceleration to prevent to lessen dust construction machineries and equipment are updated Implement a regular vehicle maintenance and repair program.
-The Contractor will ensure to comply with Philippine Clean Air Act or WB - IFC EHS Guidelines 2007 on air quality standards, whichever is stricter Comply with the Environmental Quality Standards for Noise in General Areas (National Poliution Control Commission, 1980) or WB - IFC EHS Guideline on Noise.
-Monitor air quality standards and noise, together with other parameters, quarterly, to ensure compliance Contain the pollutents by fencing off the construction site Require exposed workers to wear appropriate personal

-For workers exposed to excessive inoise, wear meaning profection and for a limited exposure time only Implement timing of operation that avoids sensitive hours, shielding of noise sources, and proper maintenance and operation of equipment Restrict work between 8:00 AM and 5:00 PM Schedule classes and activities in TTI buildings not directly affected by the construction activities in the innovation. centers Prohibit workers from open burning of wastes.
+Project Activities Environmental Mitigation Measures Responsibility bility Budget HIDACIS 0 32.00 Increase in the level Ensure that the wheels of vehicles transporting aggregates Contractor/ USC Firm / Incorporated of air pollutants and and other materials are thoroughly washed Approved PMU/ = noise Cover material piles during high wind condition service provider TESDA environmental • Impose speed limit within the TTI compound to lessen (A) disturbance of soil allocation of Ensure that contractors' vehicles meet the regulatory construction requirement on air quality Water exposed soil to prevent suspension of particulate (contract of matter CIVII WORKS) Cover construction materials to prevent erosion and dispersion of materials Apply water to minimize dust from vehicle movements • Train drivers on good driving practices, including driving within safe speed limits and measured acceleration to prevent to lessen dust • Ensure that all air emission licenses and permits of construction machineries and equipment are updated a Implement a regular vehicle maintenance and regain Philippine Clean Air Act or WB - IFC EHS Guidelines 2007 on air quality standards, whichever is stricter • Comply with the Environmental Quality Standards for Commission, 1980) or WB - IFC EHS Guideline on Noise.
+Monitor air quality standards and noise, fodether with other - Kequire exposed workers to wear appropriate personal Management (DDE) costs on smooth ond condenses anotocion and for a limited experime time only Implement timing of operation that avoids sensitive nours, shielding of noise sources, and proper maintenance and operation of equipment Restrict work between 8:00 AM and 5:00 I-M Schedule classes and activities in TTI buildings not directly affected by the construction activities in the minovation centers Prohibit workers from open burning of wastes.
+The state of the s